gperaza/UL-lecture-notes/_sources/U1-M1-L3-unsup-outlier-detection.md

 the data.

-One way to solve this problems is to use a robust estimator for the covariance matrix called the Minimum Covariance Determinant.
-The Minimum Covariance Determinant estimator is a robust, high-breakdown point (i.e. it can be used to estimate the covariance matrix of highly contaminated datasets, up to $\frac{n_\text{samples} - n_\text{features} - 1}{2}$ outliers) estimator of covariance.
+One way to solve this problems is to use a robust estimator for the covariance matrix called the Minimum Covariance Determinant {cite}`hubert2018minimum`.
+The Minimum Covariance Determinant estimator is a robust, high-breakdown point (i.e. it can be used to estimate the covariance matrix of highly contaminated datasets, up to
+$\frac{n_\text{samples} - n_\text{features} - 1}{2}$ outliers) estimator
+of covariance.
 The idea is to find
 $\frac{n_\text{samples}+n_\text{features}+1}{2}$ observations whose
 empirical covariance has the smallest determinant, yielding a \"pure\" subset of observations from which to compute standards estimates of